 Each block of a structured multiblock grid is first parameterized with B-spline volumes, which projects the computational mesh onto a space in which the analytical surface definition is maintained throughout the optimization.

-In this work, cubic B-spline volumes are used, which offer a good tradeoff between the preservation of continuity and computational speed, while also being suitable for spatial discretizations up to third order [35].
-The knot vectors are defined with an equal number of computational mesh nodes within each interval, allowing the control grid to mimic the spatial distribution of nodes on the CFD grid.
+In this work, cubic B-spline volumes are used, while knot vectors are defined with an equal number of computational mesh nodes within each interval, allowing the control grid to mimic the spatial distribution of nodes on the CFD grid.
 This ensures that more control is placed near regions of higher curvature and regions where high mesh resolution and quality is important, such as in the boundary layer.

 For mesh deformation, each B-spline volume is modeled as a linear elastic solid where deformations applied to the subset of control points defining the aerodynamic surfaces are propagated throughout the control grid of each of these blocks, as well as all other blocks within the computational domain.
 This allows each block to be regenerated algebraically in parallel, providing an update to the entire computational mesh.
-In order to preserve the quality of the computational mesh, the stiffness of each element is defined to be proportional to its volume and a measure of its orthogonality [35].
+In order to preserve the quality of the computational mesh, the stiffness of each element is defined to be proportional to its volume and a measure of its orthogonality [32].
 In addition to maintaining a smooth representation of the aerodynamic surfaces, the integrated mesh deformation scheme is also capable of achieving large shape changes.
 This can be accomplished by subdividing the mesh update into increments of smaller linear elastic changes, thus maintaining the quality of the mesh.
 Since the control grid typically has 2-3 orders of magnitude fewer nodes than the computational mesh, the integrated mesh deformation strategy can perform mesh updates at a small fraction of the cost of a flow analysis.